sudosoph/docs/content/modules/shieldsquare/_index.md

 +++
 title = "ShieldSquare"
-description = ""
+description = "ShieldSquare bot management module on Section edge compute platform"
 +++

 These docs describe the ShieldSquare bot management module on the Section platform.

 ShieldSquare has been acquired by Radware.

 ### Table of contents